 Around Labor Day, the Deschutes Brewery crew fills bags with fresh Nugget, Centennial and Fresh Crystal hops from a nearby farm, hurrying back to toss the flowers in the brew kettles within four hours of picking.
 The resulting Fresh Hop Pale Ale packs a bright citrus punch and pleasant fall spice — the unique combo even took home “World’s Best Harvest Pale Ale” at the 2011 World Beer Awards.

 Stop by any local brewery in late September and chances are good that you’ll find a fresh hop masterpiece on tap.
 Recent favorites include “1.21 Gigahops Fresh Hop Brown” at StormBreaker Brewing.
-If you’re lucky, you might snag a sip of a bottle of a wet-hop Workhorse IPA from Laurelwood Brewing.
 With such abundant fresh flavors, Portland beer lovers are a very lucky bunch.
 But don’t delay — another bountiful season of fresh hops beer will be over before you know it!

 Was this page helpful?